pflanze/functional-perl/functional_XML/README.md

 ## Comparison with CGI.pm

-When generating HTML, CGI.pm's tag functions seem similar, what are the differences?
+When generating HTML, `CGI`'s tag functions seem similar, what are the differences?

  - PXML::XHTML chooses upper-case constructor names to reduce the chances for conflicts; for example using "tr" for <TR></TR>
    conflicts with the tr builtin Perl operator.

- - CGI.pm's creators return strings, whereas PXML::XHTML returns
+ - `CGI`'s creators return strings, whereas PXML::XHTML returns
    PXML::Element objects.
 The former might have O(n^2) complexity with the size of documents (getting slower to concatenate big strings), while the latter should have constant overhead.
-Also, PXML can be inspected after creation, an option not possible with CGI.pm (without using an XML parser).
+Also, PXML can be inspected after creation, an option not possible with `CGI` (without using an XML parser).

- - PXML serialization always escapes strings, hence is safe against XSS, while CGI.pm does/is not.
+ - PXML serialization always escapes strings, hence is safe against XSS, while `CGI` does/is not.

  - PXML has chosen not to support dashes on attributes, like `{-href=> "foo"}`, as the author feels that this is unnecessary clutter both for the eyes and for the programmer wanting to access attributes from such hashes, and added complexity/runtime cost for the serializer.

+ - `CGI`'s tag functions are actually deprecated now.

 ## Naming